EU Signature Levels (eIDAS) and eIDAS Seal – A Guide for Small Businesses

 What is eIDAS and why is it important?

 eIDAS (electronic IDentification, Authentication and trust Services) is an EU regulation that creates uniform rules for electronic identification and electronic signatures in all EU countries.
-It came into force in 2016 and was updated in 2024 (eIDAS 2.0).
+It entered into force in 2016 and was updated in 2024 (eIDAS 2.0).
 In practice, eIDAS means that an electronic signature made in Finland is also valid in Germany, Spain, or any other EU country.
 It builds trust and removes borders from digital transactions.
-For a small business owner, eIDAS is important because it specifies what level of signature is needed in different situations and what legal protection it has.
+For a small business owner, eIDAS is important because it clarifies what level of signature is needed in different situations and what legal protection it has.

 eIDAS defines three levels for electronic signatures.
 Each level provides a different strength of evidence of the signer's identity.